 Take DIFLUCAN by mouth with or without food.
 You can take DIFLUCAN at any time of the day.

 DIFLUCAN keeps working for several days to treat the infection.
 Generally the symptoms start to go away after 24 hours.
 However, it may take several days for your symptoms to go away completely.
-If there is no change in your symptoms after a few days, call your doctor. [caption on the right of the illustration]
+If there is no change in your symptoms after a few days, call your doctor.

 Just swallow 1 DIFLUCAN tablet to treat your vaginal yeast infection.